The Alliance (The Office): Production

 The episode was inspired by popular reality television shows, most notably Survivor.
 The "Can I trust Jim?..." line was a direct reference to the show and was a "last-second addition" according to Daniels.
 In addition, Randall Einhorn, the cameraman for the episode, was a cameraman for Survivor.
-When the episode was being written, many of the cast and crew feared that it would bear too many stylistic resemblances to Curb Your Enthusiasm.
-Daniels later defended the show, saying that the show was different because of "the fact that they are on TV and they know they are being filmed.
-[They know they're] on camera."
+When the episode was being written, many of the cast and crew feared that Oscar refusing to let Michael off the hook for his walk-a-thon pledge was a lapse from the realistic tone the show was aiming for, more resembling the unreasonable behavior seen on Curb Your Enthusiasm.
+Daniels defended the plausibility of Michael making the pledge, saying that since he was aware of the documentary crew filming him during that scene, he would be self-conscious to the extent that he might write the pledge without examining exactly what he was agreeing to.
 During the writing of the episode, Daniels made the writers spend actual time on the set, most notably in Michael's office.
 Mindy Kaling later noted that she "hated it".

 The first cut of the episode ran 37 minutes long and the producers were tasked with cutting the footage down to 22 minutes.
-Executive producer Greg Daniels considered making the episode a two-parter, one focusing on the Alliance and another focusing on Meredith's birthday party, but the appearance of party hats in the Alliance-only scenes caused him to nix this idea.
+Executive producer Greg Daniels considered making the episode a two-parter, one focusing on the alliance and another focusing on Meredith's birthday party, but the appearance of party hats in the alliance scenes caused him to nix this idea.
 Because the episode had to be cut down due to time, several scenes were drastically cut.
-The filming crew actually shot about 15–20 minutes of Steve Carell coming up with terrible card ideas, which was drastically reduced.
+The footage of Steve Carell coming up with terrible card ideas was drastically reduced.
 During the party, Ryan talks to a different woman in the background of each scene.
 Although not much footage made it into the final episode, the producers thought this was a nice character touch for the new employee.
 The penultimate scenes of Michael telling several terrible jokes to Meredith were also trimmed down.
-The final scene where Roy confronts Jim was shot ten different times, each in a different style, ranging from Roy slamming Jim into the wall to Roy asking Jim, "Hey, what are you doing?"
+The scene where Roy confronts Jim was shot ten different times, each in a different style, ranging from Roy slamming Jim into the wall to Roy asking Jim, "Hey, what are you doing?"
 Although the crew felt that the wall-slamming version was more dramatic, they realized that it caused the episode to go from a comedy to an "angry drama".